Melih199/Exp_rob_assignment_2/README.md

 cd ~/assignment_2_ws
 catkin_make
 ```
-Please remember that each time, when you open new terminal window, you will need to load system variables or simply add this command on your .bashrc file.
+Please remember that each time, when you open new terminal window, you will need to load system variables or simply add this command on ROSbot .bashrc file.

 ```bash
 source ~/assignment_2_ws/devel/setup.sh